B-127/the-red-box/README.md

 **Sri Lanka's English-language news, aggregated from RSS feeds.**

-A static news aggregator built for GitHub Pages.
-No backend, no database — just a scheduled GitHub Actions workflow that fetches RSS feeds every 30 minutes and writes a static `feed.json`, which the front-end reads directly.
+A static news aggregator.
+Scheduled GitHub Actions workflow that fetches RSS feeds every 30 minutes and writes a static `feed.json`, which the front-end reads directly.

 ---